openclimatefix/PVNet/reports/pvnet_comp.md

 ## Introduction

-In this report, we evaluate the performance of OCFs national PV forecast (PVNet) against the Shefield Solar PVLive Intraday forecast, using the updated PVLive forecast as the benchmark truth for this comparison.
+In this report, we evaluate the performance of OCF's national PV forecast (PVNet) against the Sheffield Solar PVLive Intraday forecast, using the updated PVLive forecast as the benchmark truth for this comparison.
 This report will look into various error metrics and discuss the implications of our findings.
 First we will compare how PVLive Intraday and PVNet perform against PVLive Updated over periods in which we have data for.
 Then a more comprehensive evaluation of PVNet vs PVLive Updated is completed across the year of 2022, including evaluating the performance across different forecast horizons.

-This report should be used to indicate the difference in the forecasting capaboilities between the two as well as provide a framework for future analysis to completed over an larger number of data points.
+This report should be used to indicate the difference in the forecasting capabilities between the two as well as provide a framework for future analysis to completed over a larger number of data points.

 ---

 ## Data Overview

 The aim of these results is to evaluate the performance of the OCF PVNet model against the PVLive Intraday forecast over 2022.
-As PVLive Intraday is forecast with just a single horizon (at t=0 (now)), an equivlent horizon has been extracted from the PVNet forecast to make it a fair comparison.
+The PVLive Intraday forecast is compared against the PVNet 30-minute horizon forecast (at t0 + 30 minutes).

 The number of datapoints that can be used to compare is restricted by two factors.
 Firstly, OCF started recording the data from PVLive intraday around halfway through 2022 (on 2022-06-14).
-Hence for the time preceeding this period we do not currently have the data available to compare against PVNet.
-Secondly, when creating the PVNet backtest there was some missing data, in paricular:
+Hence for the time preceding this period we do not currently have the data available to compare against PVNet.
+Secondly, some input data which the PVNet model relies on was missing from our historic archive.
+In particular:

 * ~1 month of missing NWP data
-* ~1 month of missing satelitte data
+* ~1 month of missing satellite data
-* 2 days every month in which the statelittes switch over.
+* 2 days every month in which the satellites switch over.

-This missing data would not occur in a production environment and ultimately would misreprsent the performance of the model.
-Hence these forecasts have been ommited from the comparison.
+These inputs gaps do not occur in our production environment.
+These forecasts could not be made without the missing inputs, and hence have been omitted from the comparison.
 The quantities of data available can be seen in the chart below (fig 1) where the y axis represents the date, with the top indicating the start of 2022 and the bottom indicating the end of 2022 and the x axis labelling the different data used.
-The darkend areas illustrates data that is available where as the white areas show missing or ommitted data.
+The darkened areas illustrates data that is available whereas the white areas show missing or ommitted data.

 ![Data Availability](./imgs/data_availability_across_2022.png)
 *Fig 1: The data availability across the 3 datasets used in this analysis.*

 This report will first look into just the overlapping datapoints from PVLive Intraday and PVNet as shown in the graph above before then moving on to compare all of the datapoints available for PVNet and PVLive updated.
+Metrics such as the Mean Absolute Error (MAE), Root-Mean-Square Error (RMSE), Mean Bias Error (MBE) and the Coefficient of Determination (R2) will be used for this analysis.

 ---